 "You will be!" his brother promised, revving the motorcycle again.
 For one terrifying second the motorcycle balanced on its back wheel, like a horse rearing up, and then slammed back down on its front.
 They picked up speed and Yamato somehow managed to turn it onto another road without crashing.
 Unlike the previous one, this road was dirt and covered with potholes.
 Yamato refused to slow down as they approached the first one and Takeru figured he'd veer around it.
 His stomach churned as it grew closer and closer and the motorcycle remained in a straight line.
 Yamato leaned forwards.

-"Niisan!"
+"Niisan*!"
 Takeru yelled as they hit the pothole.
 The motorcycle hit the hole hard and then bounced at least a foot off the road.
 It came down roughly and started to swerve.
 Takeru closed his eyes again, wondering what the newspaper would say about this in the morning.
 He could already see it: "Idiot boy gets on motorcycle with crazy brother.
 Both dead in the stupidest accident ever.
 Serves them right."
-He thought about what his mom would say, and his grandmother.
+He thought about what his mom would say, and his uncle.
 An even smaller voice wondered what Hikari would say.

 "Hold on!"
 Yamato yelled, interrupting what Takeru was sure were his last thoughts.
 Yamato fought to regain control of the motorcycle as it veered across the road.
 Gravel sprayed everywhere as he began to brake, gently slowing down the vehicle.
 For a second, it felt like the motorcycle was going to somersault but somehow he managed to steady it.